JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 Such a Father-like life is one predicated on truth, sensitive to beauty, and dominated by goodness.
 And such a God-knowing person is inwardly illuminated by worship and outwardly devoted to the wholehearted service of the universal brotherhood of all personalities—a service ministry which is filled with mercy and motivated by love, while all these life qualities are unified in the evolving personality on ever-ascending levels of cosmic wisdom, self-realization, God-finding, and Father worship.

-And we know already where Urantia is heading—for "the revelation of God to the world, in and through Jesus, shall not fail."
+And we know already where Urantia is heading—for “the revelation of God to the world, in and through Jesus, shall not fail.”

 ## All things work together for good—despite